SireeshaChimbiliGrad/NLP-Project---Emotion-Detection-in-the-Text/README.md

 The model is then validated using the validation data and analysed the perfomances of both the models.
 Metrics like **Accuracy score, F1 score, precision, recall, ROC curves and AUC scores** have been used to measure the performances.

-# Implemented by Sireesha Chimbili
+# Implemented by Sireesha Chimbili, Anjali Yadagiri